w3c/wai-intro-wcag/content/docs.md

    <p><strong>Editor:</strong> <a href="http://www.w3.org/People/Shawn/">Shawn Lawton Henry</a>.
 Contributors: <a href="http://www.w3.org/People/hidde/">Hidde de Vries</a> and <a href="http://www.w3.org/People/shadi/">Shadi Abou-Zahra</a>.</p>
    <p>Developed with input from the Education and Outreach Working Group (<a href="https://www.w3.org/WAI/about/groups/eowg/">EOWG</a>).</p>

 ---

 {::nomarkdown}
 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-This page describes Web Content Accessibility Guidelines (WCAG) 2 supporting documents and supplemental guidance.
+This page describes WCAG 2 supporting documents and supplemental guidance.
 It helps you know where to go for which type of information.

 {::nomarkdown}
 {% include box.html type="end" %}